-Editor’s Note: This is the first in a series of columns on a new university course in PCB manufacturing at Michigan Technological University.
+Editor’s Note: This column is part of a series on a new university course in PCB manufacturing at Michigan Technological University.
 Marc will chronicle the progress of this class, interview the guest lecturers, introduce the students, etc. The interview with students was also edited for clarity.

 “Printed circuit board fabrication techniques are presented and explored utilizing wet-chemical process techniques.
 Single and multilayer boards using internal layers for power and ground planes as well as plated feed-through via structures, solder masks, and silk screens will be discussed.
 While hands-on fabrication will be the main focus, students will be introduced to software design packages specific to circuit layout and design.
 Final testing and evaluation of the fabricated boards will be performed.”